Stephania pierrei Diels

 Stephania erecta Craib

 Stephania pierrei, also known as Stephania erecta, is an unusual caudiciform plant with a stem swollen like a round ball and up to 1 foot (30 cm) in diameter.
-It sprouts in spring in a lovely vine, up to 26.2 feet (8 m) long, with round leaves and yellowish flowers.
+It sprouts in spring in a lovely, up to 26.2 feet (8 m) long vine with round leaves and yellowish flowers.
 The foliage dies back in winter.

 USDA hardiness zones 10a to 11b: from 40 °F (+4.4 °C)) to 50 °F (+10 °C).

 How to Grow and Care

-Stephanias are native to South-east Asia to Australasia region, especially Indochinese countries.
-In their natural habitats, these caudex plants are usually found in the seasonal deciduous forest on limestone mountain.
+Stephanias are native to Southeast Asia to the Australasia region, especially Indochinese countries.
+These caudex plants are usually found in the seasonal deciduous forest on limestone mountains in their natural habitats.

-In warm, dry, frost-free climates, these are interesting vines for clothing screens, porches, fences, and other supports.
+These are interesting vines for clothing screens, porches, fences, and other supports in warm, dry, frost-free climates.
 They grow well in greenhouses under conditions that suit many cacti and succulents.

 Learn more at How to Grow and Care for Stephania.